emicklei/melrose/docs/dsl.md

 ```

 ### dynamicmap<a name="dynamicmap"></a>
-Changes the dynamic of notes from a musical object using an 1-index-based mapping.
+Changes the dynamic of notes from a musical object.
+1-index-based mapping.

 > dynamicmap('mapping',object)